-Azzad Asset Management Inc. ADV bought a new stake in shares of Dorman Products, Inc. (NASDAQ:DORM - Free Report) during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund bought 6,979 shares of the auto parts company's stock, valued at approximately $841,000.
+Azzad Asset Management Inc. ADV acquired a new position in shares of Dorman Products, Inc. (NASDAQ:DORM - Free Report) in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund acquired 6,979 shares of the auto parts company's stock, valued at approximately $841,000.

-In other news, Director John J. Gavin sold 2,900 shares of the firm's stock in a transaction dated Monday, May 19th.
+In related news, Director John J. Gavin sold 2,900 shares of the firm's stock in a transaction on Monday, May 19th.
 The shares were sold at an average price of $131.19, for a total transaction of $380,451.00.
-Following the sale, the director now owns 8,132 shares of the company's stock, valued at $1,066,837.08.
-This trade represents a 26.29% decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-8.90% of the stock is currently owned by insiders.
+Following the sale, the director now directly owns 8,132 shares in the company, valued at $1,066,837.08.
+This trade represents a 26.29% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+8.90% of the stock is currently owned by company insiders.

 Separately, Wall Street Zen upgraded Dorman Products from a "buy" rating to a "strong-buy" rating in a report on Friday, May 16th.